Raushan Kurmasheva, Ph.D.

 DNA Damage in Ewing Sarcoma Therapy

 Ewing sarcoma is the fourth most common highly malignant childhood cancer; it is defined by a tumor-specific chromosomal translocation.
-In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 is fused to a member of E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
-In the remaining 15% of Ewing tumors, the EWSR1 is fused to other members of ETS family, mostly the ERG gene on chromosome 21.
-DNA damage induced by expression of EWSR1-FLI1 fusion gene is potentiated by PARP1 inhibition in Ewing cells, where EWSR1-FLI1 genes act in a positive feedback loop to maintain the expression of PARP1.
-The overall focus of the lab is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it, and to understand the underlying mechanisms of such resistance.
+In approximately 85% of all tumors, the EWSR1 gene on chromosome 22 is fused to a member of the E26 transformation-specific sequence (ETS) family of transcription factors, the FLI1 gene on chromosome 11.
+In the remaining 15% of Ewing tumors, the EWSR1 is fused to other members of the ETS family, mostly the ERG gene on chromosome 21.
+DNA damage induced by expression of the EWSR1-FLI1 fusion gene is potentiated by PARP1 inhibition in Ewing cells, where EWSR1-FLI1 genes act in a positive feedback loop to maintain the expression of PARP1.
+The overall focus of the lab is to determine the differences between the tumors that respond to treatment with PARP1 inhibitor and those intrinsically resistant to it and to understand the underlying mechanisms of such resistance.

 The Pediatric Preclinical Testing Consortium (PPTC) – Sarcoma and Renal Tumors